MasGaNo/FSPromise/README.md

 # FSPromise 0.1.9
 ==============

-This project is not ready for use in production.
-It's still under heavy development.
-I wrote this for another project I work on right now, but its still far from being stable.
-Testing are fixes and comments are welcome.
+This project could be used in production.
+I wrote this for another project I'm working on right now.
+Testing, fixes and comments are welcome.

 ## FSPromise project details
 * ~~Extend ES6Promise until full implementation of Promise in all browser.~~